 We were fortunate to inherit many mature trees within the site (hence the appropriate and descriptive property name of Gelli Uchaf – ‘the upper little grove’), and which we have been able to use in creating the several distinct areas of garden in the immediate surroundings of the house.
 The topsoil is naturally very shallow and lies over shale in all of the garden, although the lower fields are soil, clay and peat.
 Our natural spring water is consistently below a pH of 5 (i.e. very acid).
 The garden has developed into the following areas, each with a largely very different feel, planting scheme and micro-climate, mainly because of the sloping nature of the landscape.
 These include:

-- A free draining Multicultural Magic Terrace garden with naturalistic and increasingly diverse planting with huge numbers of spring bulbs, and seating, shown below through the seasons…
+- A free draining Multicultural Magic Terrace garden with naturalistic and increasingly diverse planting with spring bulbs, and seating, shown below through the seasons…

 - A sheltered shrubbery including many late season nectar rich plants such as Sedum and Buddleia, as well as Viburnum, Clematis, Roses, Fuchsia and Spring bulbs.

 - A ‘crazy’, mossy croquet lawn, surrounded by shrub/perennial beds, again with many Hydrangea plants, herbaceous perennials and spring bulbs.